 Awards are traditionally presented to outstanding graduating seniors.
 The faculty developed the awards and criteria used in the selection.
 They select the winners by the elective process.
-The winners are announced during the degree awarding ceremony at graduation each year.
-These awards are: Excellence in Writing, Excellence in Clinical Performance, Excellence in the Practice of Community Health, Human Potential Award, Outstanding Service to the School of Nursing, and Excellence in Nursing Practice.
+The winners are announced during the Hooding and Awards Ceremony at graduation each year.
+These awards are: Excellence in Writing, Excellence in Clinical Performance, Excellence in the Practice of Community Health, Human Potential Award, Outstanding Service to the School of Nursing, and Excellence in Reintegrated Nursing.